-- 53. All buildings, except for Buildings 1 and 2 and the non-residential portions of Buildings 9 and 10, shall be designed and constructed to achieve LEED v.4 Gold for Building Design and Construction Multifamily Midrise certifiable standard. - 54.
-Buildings 1 and 2 shall be designed and constructed to achieve LEED v.4 Silver certifiable standard. - 55.
+57. All buildings, except for Buildings 1 and 2 and the non-residential portions of Buildings 9 and 10, shall be designed and constructed to achieve LEED v.4 Gold for Building Design and Construction Multifamily Midrise certifiable standard.

+- 58. Buildings 1 and 2 shall be designed and constructed to achieve LEED v.4 Silver certifiable standard. - 59.
 The Petitioner shall construct the residential portions of Buildings 7 and 8, plus the residential portions of one additional residential building, to achieve Passive House certification in accordance with the requirements of the Passive House Institute US (PHIUS), the Passive House Institute (PHI), or other recognized passive house certification organization and this Special Permit/Site Plan Approval.
-The commercial portions of such buildings shall not be obligated to meet such standards and shall be excluded from the certification.

-- 56. The Petitioner shall achieve and/or implement the following sustainability strategies which shall be incorporated into the Project: - a.
-The Petitioner shall conduct Passive House feasibility studies, incorporating energy modeling, for the residential portions of Buildings 3, 4, 5, 6, 9, and 10, unless such building is being constructed to achieve Passive House certification in accordance with Condition #55. - b.
+The commercial portions of such buildings shall not be obligated to meet such standards and shall be excluded from the certification. - 60.
+The Petitioner shall complete Passive House feasibility studies and energy modeling for the residential portions of Buildings 3, 4, 5, 6, 9, and 10 (unless such building is being constructed to achieve Passive House certification) to determine the design and construction approach.
+Such reports shall be provided to the Director of Planning and Development prior to the issuance of the first building permit for vertical construction of the Project. - 61.
+The Petitioner shall complete an embodied carbon analysis to guide materials selection during design and construction.
+The analysis will include but not be limited to materials for concrete, framing, cladding, and insulation.
+Such analysis shall be provided to the Director of Planning and Development prior to the issuance of the first building permit for vertical construction of the Project. - 62.
+The Petitioner shall achieve and/or implement the following sustainability strategies which shall be incorporated into the Project: - a.
 The Petitioner shall utilize all electric sourced heating and cooling systems in the residential portions of all buildings.
-The Petitioner will explore all electric sourced heating and cooling mechanical systems in Buildings 1 and 2. - c.
-The Petitioner shall utilize all electric sourced domestic hot water in the residential portions of all buildings. - d.
-For all residential units, and in all other spaces where applicable, the Petitioner shall utilize electric "Energy Star" appliances (or functional equivalent). - e.
+The Petitioner will explore all electric sourced heating and cooling mechanical systems in Buildings 1 and 2. - b.
+The Petitioner shall utilize all electric sourced domestic hot water in the residential portions of all buildings. - c.
+For all dwelling units, and in all other spaces where applicable, the Petitioner shall utilize electric "Energy Star" appliances (or functional equivalent). - d.
 The Petitioner shall install solar installations on roofs of a sufficient number of residential buildings to offset at least 25 percent of the house load of the passive house buildings.
 Except for Buildings 9 and 10, all building roofs that are not essential locations for mechanical systems (which the Petitioner must make every effort to consolidate) shall be solar ready.
 To the greatest extent feasible, the Petitioner will utilize such building roofs for actual installation and implementation of sustainable strategies including photovoltaic panels, green roofs and/or reflective roof materials.
-A final roof mapping plan for each building in the Project (other than for Buildings 9 and 10) shall be submitted to the Director of Planning and Development for review and approval prior to the issuance of a building permit for vertical construction of such building. - f.
-For Buildings 9 and 10 (the parking garage), the parking garage shall be designed and constructed to accommodate solar panel coverage on the roof.
-The Petitioner shall use best efforts to ensure that the MBTA undertakes the necessary procurement effort to implement solar on the roof of the parking garage. - g.
-Bicycle parking/storage will be provided for at least 880 bicycles on the Development Parcel at full build out. - h.
-Electric car charging stations will be provided for 10% of the striped non-MBTA parking spaces (anticipated to be 101 spaces), with expansion built in to double the amount to 20% of the non-MBTA parking spaces (anticipated to be 202).
-A parking layout plan showing these spaces shall be submitted to the Director of Planning and Development prior to the issuance of any building permit for the
+A final roof mapping plan for each building in the Project (other than for Buildings 9 and 10) shall be submitted to the Director